 Having done about 10 years of night-shifts in the ED I have tried many different tactics to make these a little easier.
 It seems there are indeed some things that work better than others and I wish someone had taught me these in my first years.
 Therefore I’d like to share my experiences with you.

 The day beforeDo lots of sports!
 Jog, bicycle, gym...
-40-60 minutes of physical activity gives me the same amount of energy as a day-sleep.
-Also, being in good physical condition makes the difference of being a zombie in the ED or just a tired doc.
+60 minutes of physical activity gives me much more energy than a nap.
+Being in good physical condition in general makes the difference of being a zombie in the ED or just a tired doc.

 Avoid sleeping for longer time.
-I’ve tried all variants - long sleeps in the middle of the day and just before starting the shift.
+I’ve tried all variants - long naps in the middle of the day and just before starting the shift.
 I’ve found out any nap longer than 30mins makes me tired already in the first hours of the shift.
-It’s like these utterly rare days when I manage to get ‘restoration sleep’ and sleep for 10 hours or longer...
-I feel energy-less and drowsy all day long when that happens.
+It’s like these rare days when I get ‘restoration sleep’ and sleep for 10+ hours or...
+I feel even more tired then before hitting the bed.
 It is if my mind cannot wake up although my body has.

 Deep relaxation techniques.
 I’m habitually impatient and find it hard to do deep-relaxation as much as I’d like to do.
 But when it works I’ve found even as little as 20 minutes of deep relaxation to be equal to 1-2 hours of sleep and I feel much more energetic than if I’d slept.
 It is if some magical reset button is pressed and I’m not only physically more energetic but also mentally, especially when I manage to meditate also.